 C. Petitions for Judicial Review

-Under section 307(b)(1) of the Clean Air Act, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by October 17, 2006.
+Under section 307(b)(1) of the CAA, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by April 28, 2008.
 Filing a petition for reconsideration by the Administrator of this final rule does not affect the finality of this rule for the purposes of judicial review nor does it extend the time within which a petition for judicial review may be filed, and shall not postpone the effectiveness of such rule or action.
-This action, approving amendments to Virginia's existing regulation provisions concerning maintenance, nonattainment, and PSD areas, may not be challenged later in proceedings to enforce its requirements.
-(See section 307(b)(2)).Start List of Subjects
+This action pertaining to amendments to the Commonwealth of Virginia regulations governing source-specific NOX RACT may not be challenged later in proceedings to enforce its requirements.
+(See section 307(b)(2).)Start List of Subjects

 List of Subjects in 40 CFR Part 52

 - Environmental protection

 - Incorporation by reference

 - Reporting and recordkeeping requirements